kanehekili/TSVTools/README.md

 The resulting file can be opened by selecting a displayed link.
 ![Screenshot](https://github.com/kanehekili/TSVTools/blob/main/OmocX2.png)

+There are not intentions to support any language support. - The stuff is german - hardcoded

 #### Design Model:
 The OmocComparer is the UI, using the OCModel for infos.